-“I’ve had days where I didn’t even want to get out of bed,” said Parker, who has dealt with psoriasis for decades and psoriatic arthritis for the past several years.
+“I’ve had days where I didn’t even want to get out of bed,” says Parker, who has dealt with psoriasis for decades and psoriatic arthritis (PsA) for the past several years.
 “I’m doing everything I can so I don’t have to worry about the pain.”

-Chronic pain is a common bedfellow for people with psoriasis, particularly for the approximately 30 percent who also develop psoriatic arthritis.
+Chronic pain is a common bedfellow for people with psoriasis, particularly for the approximately 30 percent who also develop PsA.
 The disease’s trademark stiff, swollen, painful joints can make life’s most basic routines excruciating, if not impossible.
-At its worst, psoriatic arthritis pain has brought Parker to tears and has made formerly simple tasks like reaching for a jug of milk from the refrigerator too much to bear.
+At its worst, PsA pain has brought Parker to tears and has made formerly simple tasks like reaching for a jug of milk from the refrigerator too much to bear.

-“The arthritis is a very hurtful pain,” said Parker, who by day oversees a fleet of trucks and drivers as a transportation manager.
+“The arthritis is a very hurtful pain,” says Parker, who by day oversees a fleet of trucks and drivers as a transportation manager.
 “It just wears you out.”

 Yet like thousands of others who share his plight, Parker has successfully mastered his chronic pain through the use of a wide variety of therapies.
 Contrary to conventional medical wisdom, there isn’t a one-size-fits-all approach to managing chronic pain; as evidenced on nightstands across the country, it’s a battle fought on many fronts.